 via – clubvillamarbarcelona

-Specifically, the museum shows Picasso’s relationship that was shaped in his youth and adolescence until his death with the city of Barcelona.
-Moreover, the museum itself holds several thousand pieces by him, containing works from his popular Blue Period.
+Specifically, the museum shows Picasso’s relationship shaped in his youth and adolescence until his death with the city of Barcelona.
+Moreover, the museum is one of the places to discover in Barcelona.
+It holds several thousand pieces by him, containing works from his popular Blue Period.

 6- Boqueria Market: